ucla-brain/image-preprocessing-pipeline/README.md

 * `16-bit to 8-bit conversion` --> Yes.
 8-bit images align better, use less memory during alignment stage of stitching (8-GB/thread compared with 16-GB/thread), and compression algorithms can compress them more efficiently.
 * `bit shift` --> Considering the `MAX` values of each channel (that we found by inspecting the MIP image in the previous step), choose the correct right bit-shift value.
 * Downsampling for isotropic voxel generation --> Yes.
 This downsampling happens only in xy-plane, and the goal is to increase x and y voxel sizes so that they match the z-step.
 Isotropic images are better for (manual or automated) neuronal reconstruction and estimation of dendritic diameter.
-* compress tif --> Yes or NO. If you have a slow cache drive, if you want to store processed tif files permanently, or you have a limited space, choose YES.
+* compress tif --> Yes or NO. If you have a slow cache drive, if you want to permanently store processed tif files, or you have a limited disk space, choose YES.
 Otherwise, choose NO to reduce CPU overhead.
 This applies only to PyStripe stage.
 2D stitched tif series will be compressed no mater what you choose here.

 By answering YES to any of the above questions, you enable PyStripe module.
 You need to enter destination path for processed tif files.
 This can be a fast cache/scratch drive.
 You may delete processed tif files after stitching was done.
 * `destination path for lightsheet cleaning tif down-sampling files` --> For example, `D:\`
 * `destination path for stitched files` --> You may just press enter this time since stitching happens from cache/scratch drive to the original location.
 You may also choose any other location.
-It is your choice.
 * `convert a channel to TeraFly format` --> Yes.
-* select a channel or multiple channels you wish to reconstruct in TeraFly.
+* select a channel or multiple channels you wish to visualize/reconstruct in Vaa3D/TeraFly.
 * merge channels to RGB color tiff --> If you say NO, a set of stitched 2D grayscale tif series will be generated for each channel.
 Each channel will be converted to Imaris format if you ask for Imaris conversion.
 If you say YES, stitched 2D grayscale tif series will be merged into stitched 2D RGB color tif series, and RGB tif will be converted to Imaris.
 * `Convert to Imaris` --> Yes.